sthsuyash/image-converter/README.md

-# S3 Image Converter
+# Image Converter

-A production-grade tool for converting images in S3 buckets to WebP format with parallel processing, comprehensive logging and robust error handling.
+A tool for converting images in local or S3 buckets to any format.

 ## Features